girishsawant999/react-translate-with-google-api/README.md

 );
 ```

 You will get the translated data and loading status.
+Also you can use `getLanguages` function to get available languages.

 ## ⛏️ Built Using <a name = "built_using"></a>